abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 ![digitalocean networking](img/digitalocean-networking.png)

 This screenshot describes the DigitalOcean network console.
-It shows the `Domain` informations, but your can manage your zone file from your own registrar.
+It shows the `Domain` informations, but you can manage your zone file from your own registrar.

 ### Create new record